rohan2017/BMP388_DEV_I2C/README.md

 ```

 ```
-bmp388.StopFIFOOnFull(STOP_ON_FULL_ENABLED);	// Set FIFO to stop when full, options: UNFILTERED, FILTERED
+bmp388.StopFIFOOnFull(STOP_ON_FULL_ENABLED);	// Set FIFO to stop when full, options: STOP_ON_FULL_DISABLED, STOP_ON_FULL_ENABLED
 ```

-To specify the number of measurements required:
+The setFIFONoOfMeasurements() function calculates the FIFO size in bytes required to store the specified number of either temperature, or temperature and pressure meaurements.
+The function returns 1 if the number of measurements fits within the BMP388's FIFO, 0 if the required number of measurements is too large:

 ```
 bmp388.setFIFONoOfMeasurements(NO_OF_MEASUREMENTS);		// Calculate the size of the FIFO required to store the measurements